batako/react-native-skia-sprite-animator/README.md

 Editor primitives live under `src/editor/` so you can build custom sprite tooling without bundling any UI opinions.

 - `useSpriteEditor`: React hook that manages frames, selection, clipboard, undo/redo history, and template-based export/import.
 It’s UI-agnostic—wire it into your own panels, gestures, or devtools.
+- `useTimelineEditor`: Keeps track of the selected timeline index, clipboard payloads, and layout measurements so custom Timeline/Playback toolbars can stay in sync with `SpriteAnimator`.
+- `useMetadataManager`: Normalizes primitive meta entries into `{ key, value }` rows with helpers for adding, removing, and persisting updates via `editor.updateMeta`.
+- `useSpriteStorage`: Wraps `spriteStorage` helpers with UI-friendly state (`status`, `isBusy`, list of `SpriteSummary` items) and supports injecting custom storage controllers.
 - `SpriteEditUtils`: Geometry helpers (`snapToGrid`, `normalizeRect`, `pointInFrame`, `mergeFrames`) for snap-lines, hit-tests, and bounding boxes.
 - `DefaultSpriteTemplate`: Serialize editor state to the same JSON shape expected by `spriteStorage`.